wangbolun300/Scattered_Points_Interpolation/README.md

 ## Build

+Before build the code, you need to have CMake installed on your machine.
 To build the library and executable benchmark on Linux or macOS run:
 ```sh
 mkdir build
 cd build